efcline/efcline.github.io/_posts/2016-11-06-assignment-4.md

 With a little help from the ever-useful Stack Exchange, I figured out how to make a unique identifier.
 Defining the `ID` variable in the beginning of the script and then calling it out to append to the .csv file at the end worked very well.
-The same was true of the datestamp, and then when all the questions are answered thes script does one last thing...
+The same was true of the datestamp, and then when all the questions are answered the script does one last thing...

 > `echo "$answers" >> data.csv`